 Scots Pine Tweed

 Heading a little further North to the native Scots Pine forests of the Cairngorm National Park, this tweed was inspired by the habitat for Cappercaillie and the Red Squirrel.
-In the Autumn the bark turns this wonderful deep red and orange, with the ground a wonderful brown from fallen pine needles which deepen in colour on the trees.
-I wanted to disguise the typical diagonal lines of a tweed by combining 2 colours in the warp which picks up on the flecked floor of the forest.
+In the Autumn the bark turns a wonderful deep red and orange, with the ground a wonderful brown from fallen pine needles which deepen in colour on the trees.
+Araminta wanted to disguise the typical diagonal lines of a tweed by combining 2 colours in the warp which picks up on the flecked floor of the forest.